Get updates on new articles

 Let us do a review of Hold Dreams Together, one of Singapore’s first electric vehicle transport.

 Singapore is one of those cities that sees an increasing trend of getting electric vehicles on the road, mainly in the category of public transport like taxis and buses.
-The initiative of HDT came when the thought of pushing the number of electric private buses in the city sprang to managing director of the company, Mr. Pang Kok Leong.
+The initiative of HDT came when the thought of pushing the number of electric private buses in the city sprang to the managing director of the company, Mr. Pang Kok Leong.
 He then proposed a large volume of mini private buses in Singapore city.
-By large volume, we are implying about around thousands of private and minibusses in the country.
+By large volume, we are implying about thousands of private and minibusses in the country.

 According to Singapore’s Annual Vehicle Statistics of 2017, there are around 20,000 private bus vehicles in Singapore.
 In view of this, HDT Singapore, one of the most prominent private bus-pooling provider, decided to contribute their share to the sustainable and emission-free environment.
 This bus service powered by clean energy is on trial for a period of 1- year.
 The success of this venture may even prompt the company to start a category of electric buses as a choice of a fleet for many existing operators.

 HDT Commuters can look out for a far more pleasant traveling experience as the new electric transport, BYD C6 promises a much quieter in-cabin ride.
 This will aid in contributing to a relaxing and refreshing journey to work.
 Along with added advantages of smooth acceleration, it enhances the driver’s experience by bringing in the technology of uphill with auto parking assist.
 This bus can travel up to a range of 200km on a full charge.
-There will be a free passenger USB charging port that will also be included for commuter’s added convenience.
+There will be a free passenger USB charging port that will also be included for the commuter’s added convenience.

 Bus pooling in Singapore alternates between public transportation and private hire service.
 This service makes an attractive alternative for commuters who are striving for more work-life balance by precise planning of commute to and from their home and office.

-The bus-pooling concept has seen a consistent growth despite the expansion of the rail network.
+The bus-pooling concept has seen consistent growth despite the expansion of the rail network.
 It gives a positive ray of hope that a bus pool is continuing to be an efficient mode of transportation that greatly reduces the carbon footprints by lowering the usage of cars and at the same time providing a hassle-free and direct ride.
 There will also be a guaranteed seat without having the need to transfer.
 With this, the passengers will have a similar experience of a car ride.
 The introduction of the 100% electric 24 seater bus will take a giant leap towards the zero-emission mission.

 The BYD C6 bus operates on the Share Transport bus route JS1.
 The commuters can get Daily and monthly passes on the HDT mobile app.